Tianqi1006/Restaurant_Management_Spring_Boot/README.md

 # Restaurant Suggestion and Management Application

 ## Introduction and Features

-The goal of this application was to develop a back-end management application using Spring Boot and Java to realize the management of a restaurant chain along with their respectively served cuisines.
-Each restaurant under the chain is independent and has its unique name, a list of cuisines & chefs, a rating and its geological information.
+The goal of this application is to develop a back-end management application using **Spring Boot** and **Java** to realize the management of a restaurant chain along with their respectively served cuisines.
+Each restaurant under the chain is independent of each other and has its own name, a list of cuisines & chefs, a rating and its geological information.
 For each chef in each restaurant, his/her corresponding name, salary and specialized cuisine(s) are also appropriately stored and managed.

 The implemented features include the following:

 * **Add new restaurants**: realized through a POST Mapping onto "/restaurants" which contains all the details for restaurants as well as an automatically generated restaurant_id (used as the primary key in the database).
-* **Update details in existing restaurants**: realized through a PUT Mapping to "/restaurants/restaurant_id=*some_id*" to update all the details for a given restaurant (as specified by the corresponding restaurant_id).
+* **Update details in existing restaurants**: realized through a PUT Mapping onto "/restaurants/restaurant_id=*some_id*" to update all the details for a given restaurant (as specified by the corresponding restaurant_id).
-* **Delete existing restaurants**: realized through a DELETE Mapping on "/restaurants/restaurant_id=*some_id*" to delete the given restaurant which corresponds to the restaurant_id provided in the request.
+* **Delete existing restaurants**: realized through a DELETE Mapping onto "/restaurants/restaurant_id=*some_id*" to delete the given restaurant which corresponds to the restaurant_id provided in the request.
-* **Search restaurant based on restaurant attributes**: realized through a GET Mapping on '/restaurants/restaurant_id=*some_id*' or '/restaurants?*some_restaurant_attribute*' which will return the restaurant(s) that satisfy the searching criteria (which could contains either single or multiple parameters).
+* **Search restaurant based on restaurant attributes**: realized through a GET Mapping onto '/restaurants/restaurant_id=*some_id*' or '/restaurants?*some_restaurant_attribute*' which will return the restaurant(s) that satisfy the searching criteria (which could contain either single or multiple parameters).
-* **Search chefs based on restaurant_id or cuisines**: realized through a GET Mapping on '/chefs?restaurant_id=*some_id*' and/or another search criteria based on a restaurant attribute.
+* **Search chefs based on restaurant_id or cuisines**: realized through a GET Mapping onto '/chefs?restaurant_id=*some_id*' and/or another search criteria based on a restaurant attribute.
 The search based on only chef attributes (such as Chef's name / cuisines / salary) is also implemented.

 ## Implementation Stacks